 When the first cell boosters came out, they actually caused damage to local cell towers because of feedback loops.
 The booster’s own indoor antenna would register on the booster’s outdoor antenna and too much power would get sent back to the tower.
 To help this, cell booster makers put anti-feedback devices into their systems.
 If the system detects feedback it will cut the power of the indoor antenna until the feedback stops.
 It happens quickly and automatically.

 The problem is that if the system is operating at reduced power, it’s not giving you the indoor range you paid for.
 You could have one half or less of the power you paid for simply to keep the system from overloading.
 Obviously you don’t want that, right?

-If you use a panel antenna like our YX027 or Wilson 301155, it’s best to mount it on the ceiling on on a wall facing away from the external antenna.
-Never, ever mount a panel antenna facing upwards toward the outdoor antenna… it will turn that panel antenna into an expensive waste of money.
+If you use a panel antenna like our weBoost 314473, it’s best to mount it on the ceiling on on a wall facing away from the external antenna.
+Never, ever mount a panel antenna facing upwards toward the outdoor antenna.
+It will turn that panel antenna into an expensive waste of money.

 When you’re ready to forget the days of poor service and get a cellular signal booster, remember to shop the great selection at Solid Signal!